Paperback-iOS/website/src/uwu/getting-started.md

 It's a **bug**!
 Just go to #feedback channel on Discord and ask:
 > "paperback keeps on crashing when i open it, what should i do??"

-### What type of business model will you take on?
-There are no plans to adopt a formal business model but Paper is thinking of buying a new car thus it would be nice to get support for development of the app.

 ### Why isn't the app on TestFlight?
 Apple decided to prevent Paper from getting an Apple Developper Account.
 That mean there must be something tricky about him, use the app at your own risk!